BehaviorTree/BehaviorTree.CPP/MigrationGuide.md

 The main differences are:

-- `requiredNodeParameters()` was replaced by `providedPorts()`, that it is used to declare both Inputs and Output ports alike.
+- `requiredNodeParameters()` was replaced by `providedPorts()`, that is used to declare both Inputs and Output ports alike.

 - `setOutput<>()` has been introduced.
 The method `blackboard()`can not be accessed anymore.